Shutdown Squeezes IRS Workers Just As The Tax-Filing Season Is About To Start

 But at least one new IRS worker, Priscilla Clowers, plans to stick it out.
 She plans to get married soon and says she hopes she'll get paid in time to have her reception.

-"But if not, like my fiance says, all he needs is the preacher and me," she says and laughs.
+"But if not, like my fiancé says, all he needs is the preacher and me," she says and laughs.